-We’ve put together this car valuation guide explaining depreciation, the dos and don’ts of researching prices and some of the little things you can do while in ownership of your car that could translate into a better sell-on price when the time comes.
+We’ve put together this car valuation guide explaining depreciation, the dos and don’ts of researching prices and some of the little things you can do while running your car that could translate into a better sell-on price when the time comes.
 We even have a free valuation tool below where you can get live pricing for your car simply by inputting your details...

 How much is my car worth?

 If you’ve bought a new car and now is the time to sell, you’ll be expecting to take a hit on its value.
 As a rough guide, mainstream production cars lose around 60 per cent of their new price over three years with average mileage.
 This means a car you bought for £25,000 will net you just £10,000 three years down the line.

 It’s not that simple of course, because some cars do better than others, and some exclusive limited-edition collector’s cars could actually gain in value.
 However, it’s important for owners to have a grasp of the factors that affect their own car’s value.

 What factors affect your used car valuation most?